ManooshSamiei/Distraction-Visual-Search/target-distractor_segmentation/README.md

 1- downloading the dataset <br/>
 2- data preprocessing <br/>
-3- training, testing, saving inference results and computing metrics. <br/>
+3- training, testing, saving inference results and computed metrics. <br/>

 You need to change the arguments related to each script accordingly.
 In the following, we explain each step in details.